hyoo-ru/mam_mol/readme.md

 Details: [$mol_prop](prop), [$mol_atom](atom).

 ## Debugging
 A special attention is payed while developing $mol to debugging possibilities and researching of code's working process.
-For example for handling exceptions nowhere is used intercepting them with forwarding (`try-catch-throw`), because it masks the true place where exceptions were arisen, it complicates debugging.
+For example for handling exceptions we trying not to use (`try-catch-throw`), because it masks the true place where exceptions were thrown, it complicates debugging.

 For every DOM-element is formed a people friendly `id` automatically like `$mol_app_todomvc.root(0).taskRow(0).titler()`, which is valid javascript code, this one could be executed at a console, received a link to the component, whom the component is corresponds to.
 Unfolding the content of the component you'd see names and values its fields like: